 Why did you choose Hudson Institute and your research group?

-When I was in the third year of my undergraduate degree, I undertook a research unit at Hudson Institute looking at stem cell treatments for cerebral palsy and I absolutely fell in love with medical research.
-I also discovered that students here have so many more opportunities for hands-on research, networking, travelling and being supported by world-known researchers, doctors and scientists.
-I chose my lab group as I specifically expressed an interest for brain diseases, neuroprotection and neonatal health.
+When I was in the third year of my Bachelor’s degree at Monash University, I undertook a research unit at Hudson Institute examining stem cell treatments for cerebral palsy and I absolutely fell in love with medical research.
+I soon discovered that students at Hudson Institute have so many opportunities for hands-on research, networking, travelling and being supported by world-known researchers, clinicians and scientists.
+Hudson Institute is located at the Monash Health Translational Precinct which is connected with Monash Health in Clayton via a link bridge, highlighting the close connection between researchers and clinical collaborators in the hospital.
+I completed my Honours degree in 2019 at Hudson Institute and I was inspired to continue my passion for research by doing a PhD.
+I chose the Ovarian Cancer Biomarkers research group as I specifically expressed a strong interest in cancer research, acquired chemo-resistance and women’s health.

 What is your research about and what do you hope to achieve?